XanaCo/42_04_born2beroot/README.md

 7. **System Monitoring**: Learning the importance of keeping an eye on system metrics and ensuring optimal performance and security.

 <!-- # born2beroot

-### Mandatory

-* Choose between two of the most well-known Linux-based operating systems (CentOS or Debian)
-* Create LVM partitions in our new VM
-* Ensure SSH services are running on specific ports
-* Configure UFW firewall
-* Set-up the hostname and a strong password policy for all users
-* Set-up a strong configuration for the sudo group
-* Create a monitoring script that displays some specific information every 10 minutes

-### Bonus

-* Set up a specific memory partitioning
-* Set up a functional WordPress website with different services
-* Set up a service of our own choice, justify that choice

 ## Concepts